 The front left pocket has a California Military Academy insignia patch.
 CMA is a branch of the California Army National Guard located at Camp San Luis Obispo.
 It was established in 1950, but called “Officer Candidate School” until 1961.

 The right pocket of the shirt has a very 70’s sex sign astrology patch reading “Taurus Creative” that is 2 ½ X 2”.

 The right sleeve has a large blue peace sign patch, as well as a U.S. Army shoulder sleeve insignia (SSI).
 The shirt also features two button closure patch pockets, a spread collar and a five button front closure.
-This shirt sold at auction in 2004 for $3,600.00 USD.
+This shirt sold at auction in 2004 for $3,600.00 including the buyers premium.